da21510/avl.github.io/team.md

 1. Collaboration
 1. Efficiency

 Our values govern how we behave.
 They describe our expectations from people we hire.
 They help guide us on how to behave in the organization and what to expect from others.
 Values are a framework for distributed decision making; they allow you to determine what to do without asking your manager.
+We are fact-based and driven by finding and solving the root cause.

 * It is most important to focus on **Results**
 * We trust **fast Iteration** and **radical Transperancy** will lead to Results.
 * Our emphasis on **Collaboration** and **Efficiency** distinguishes us from other companies.

-# 1. Timing
+### 1. Timing
-# 2. Idea
+### 2. Idea
-# 3. Team
+### 3. Team
-# 4. Business Model
+### 4. Business Model
-# 5. Funding
+### 5. Funding

 # Cadence